Updated on July 30th, 2020

 96. Explore the Caribbean

-…having completed the course, I had more confidence when I next stepped onto a yacht to take on the task of sailing from Florida to the Bahamas .
-The Bahamas delivered so much more than I had imagined (think islands of iguanas, swimming pigs, sunken aeroplanes, secret grottos, friendly sharks… the list goes on!) & the experience has led to me basing myself in this area for the next 6 months with plenty more sailing in the plan.
+…having completed the course, I had more confidence when I next stepped onto a yacht to take on the task of sailing from Florida to the Bahamas.
+The Bahamas delivered so much more than I had imagined.
+How do islands of iguanas, swimming pigs, sunken aeroplanes, secret grottos, friendly sharks sound?
+The experience led to me basing myself in the area for the 6 months.

 I started the year with a 2-week trip around the temples & beaches in Cambodia.
-Sunrise over Angkor Wat is a memory I will cherish (as will the thousands of other people I shared it with!) but the true highlight for me was Ta Prohm which needs to be on everyone’s list who plans a visit to this fascinating country.
-Read more in my First Timers Guide to Cambodia
+Sunrise over Angkor Wat is a memory I will cherish.
+However, the true highlight for me was Ta Prohm.
+This needs to be on everyone’s list who plans a visit to this fascinating country.
+Read more in my First-Timers Guide to Cambodia

 35. Volunteer overseas